jordanlevy001/Machine-Learning-Explained/Multivariate Linear Regression.md

 - This allows us to do matrix operations with theta and x.
 Hence making the two vectors 'theta' and 'x(i)' match each other element-wise (meaning they have the same number of elements: n + 1).

+### Gradient Descent for Multiple Variables

+The gradient descent equation itself is generally the same form as before (for linear regression with one variable); we just have to repeat it for 'n' features: